 A claim can be pursued for anyone under the age of 18 by a parent, guardian or litigation friend.
-The injured child has up to the age of 21 to start a thumb injury claim on their own behalf.
+The injured child has up to the age of 21 to start an injury claim on their own behalf.

 - any financial losses or costs you have incurred.